Hektoen International

 Greenwood Village, CO, USA

-“El Corazon.”
-Courtesy of Warner K. Varno.[iii]
+“El Corazon”.
+Courtesy of Warner K. Varno.3

 Poetry is the most ancient of medicines.
 From the earliest physicians in Egypt to the bustling modern hospital’s wide range of health professionals, poetry has long been part of healing.
 From the chants and charms that the ancients considered cures for supernaturally caused diseases, through the Middle Ages as necessary adjuncts to herbal remedies, as well as a memory aid for potions recipes, poetry went hand in hand with medicine.
 Verse has also long been an aid to memory, much like mnemonics.

-Notable physician-poets include John Keats (1795-1821), Oliver Wendell Holmes, Sr. (1809-1894), and William Carlos Williams (1883-1963).
+Notable physician-poets include John Keats (1795–1821), Oliver Wendell Holmes, Sr. (1809–1894), and William Carlos Williams (1883–1963).
 Despite developing tuberculosis, Keats managed in a single year, 1819, to produce some of the finest lyrical poetry in the English language.
 Oliver Wendell Holmes, Sr., not only taught medicine and coined the word “anesthesia”; he was regarded by his peers as one of the best writers of the 19th century.
-William Carlos Williams, a doctor for over forty years, wrote luminous poetry, publishing his Pulitzer Prize winning Pictures from when he was seventy-nine years old.
+William Carlos Williams, a doctor for over forty years, wrote luminous poetry, publishing his Pulitzer Prize winning Pictures from Brueghel when he was seventy-nine years old.
 His poem “Asphodel, That Greeny Flower,” expresses his view that poetry is essential to a full life and physical health:

 It is difficult